usnistgov/MediScore/README.txt

                                     (Localization) Scorer
-  ProvenanceFilteringScorer       - Scorer for Provenance Filtering ProvenanceGraphBuildingScorer   - Scorer for Provenance Graph Building VideoTemporalLocalisationScoer  - Scorer for Video Temporal Localization
+  ProvenanceFilteringScorer       - Scorer for Provenance Filtering ProvenanceGraphBuildingScorer   - Scorer for Provenance Graph Building VideoTemporalLocalisationScorer  - Scorer for Video Temporal Localization

 This distribution consists of a set of Python2.7 scripts intended to be run